 Common questions about the SSH terminal for iPhone and iPad.

 Yes.
-Universal iOS app, iOS 17 and later.
-The iPad Pro layout has centred toolbar controls and supports Magic Keyboard trackpad scrolling.
+Universal app for iOS and iPadOS, iOS 17 and later, including the 13-inch iPad Pro with centred toolbar controls and Magic Keyboard trackpad scrolling.
+A visionOS version is coming soon.

 Yes.
 SSH into the Mac Mini from your iPhone or iPad, attach to the tmux session running Claude Code, Codex, Cursor background agents, Aider, or Cline, and interact with the agent from the terminal.